-Property tax revenues are expected to remain flat in 2019.
-Operating expenditures are expected to remain relatively the same, as administrative and legal efforts and management service costs are not expected to increase in 2019.
-There will be ongoing costs for construction in 2018 and subsequent years that relate primarily to replacement of old equipment in the parks.
+Property tax revenues are expected to increase in the upcoming year due to an increase in assessed valuation.
+The mill levy remained unchanged.
+Operating expenditures are expected to remain relatively the same, as administrative and legal efforts and management service costs are not expected to increase.
+There will be ongoing costs for construction in the upcoming years that relate primarily to replacement of old equipment in the parks.

 Requests for Information.
 This financial report is designed to provide a general overview of Smoky Hill Metropolitan District's finances for all those with an interest in the District's finances.
-Questions concerning any of the information provided in this report or request for additional information should be addressed to the District's accountant, Green & Associates LLC at 119 E Bridge Street, Suite 210, Brighton, CO 80601.
+Questions concerning any of the information provided in this report or request for additional information should be addressed to the District's accountant, Green & Associates LLC at PO Box 865, Longmont, CO 80502

-Smoky Hill Metropolitan District Statement of Net Position December 31, 2018
+Smoky Hill Metropolitan District Statement of Net Position December 31, 2020